ENAC-CNPA/speckle-opencascade/README.md

 Our sending algorithm doesn't yet include the mesh representation of the object along with its geometric definition.
 The mesh representation is used by Speckle viewer to display the object, therefore to get a visual result of the script you need to receive the object in the Speckle connector of a software which can rebuild it from its geometric definition, typically Rhino.

+## Initial phase of development as Macro for FreeCAD
 The *freecad (archive)* folder contains the scripts developed during the initial phase of the project.
 At this stage, the code was developed directly as a FreeCAD macro.
 These files are kept for reference purposes, but the code is no longer maintained.

 ## Note on the Speckle version